CMU-Perceptual-Computing-Lab/openpose/doc/installation/installation.md

 3. Follow the CMake installation steps.
 In addition, set the `WITH_FLIR_CAMERA` (only if Spinnaker was installed) and `WITH_3D_RENDERER` options.
 4. Increased accuracy with Ceres solver (Ubuntu only): For extra 3-D reconstruction accuracy, run `sudo apt-get install libeigen3-dev`, install [Ceres solver](http://ceres-solver.org/installation.html), and enable `WITH_CERES` in CMake when installing OpenPose.
 Ceres is harder to install in Windows, so we have not tested it so far in there.
 Feel free to make a pull request if you do.

-After installation, check the [doc/3d_reconstruction_module.md](./3d_reconstruction_module.md) instructions.
+After installation, check the [doc/advanced/3d_reconstruction_module.md](./advanced/3d_reconstruction_module.md) instructions.

 ### Calibration Module
 The calibration module is included by default, but you must also enable `WITH_EIGEN` if you intend to use the extrinsic camera parameter estimation tool.
-You can set that flag to 2 different values: `BUILD` or `FIND`, check [Requirements and Dependencies](#requirements-and-dependencies) for more information.
+You can set that flag to 2 different values: `AUTOBUILD` (recommended) or `FIND` (check [Requirements and Dependencies](#requirements-and-dependencies) for more information).

-After installation, check the [doc/calibration/README.md](./calibration/README.md) instructions.
+After installation, check the [doc/advanced/calibration_module.md](./advanced/calibration_module.md) instructions.